 The type of tumor suspected

 Your child’s age and general health

-The diagnosis of PPB depends on an examination under a microscope of material from inside the chest, either cyst material or solid tumor tissue.
-In Type I (cystic) PPB, the cysts appear only slightly abnormal, but very close evaluation shows that the walls of the cysts contain very small collections of cancerous cells.
-In Types II and III PPB, it is obvious when looking under a microscope that tissue inside the chest is cancerous, but, because PPB is so rare, it may be difficult for the doctors to determine exactly what type of tumor it is.
+The diagnosis of PPB depends on an examination under a microscope of material (either cyst material or solid tumor tissue) from inside the chest.
+In Type I, or cystic, PPB, the cysts appear only slightly abnormal, but very close evaluation shows that the walls of the cysts contain very small collections of cancerous cells.
+In Types II and III PPB, it is obvious when looking under a microscope that tissue inside the chest is cancerous, but because PPB is so rare, it may be difficult for the doctors to determine exactly what type of tumor it is.
+In Types II and III PPB, it can spread to the heart, so doctors might also check the great vessels of the heart and the chest cavity as well.
 Often, doctors will send tissue samples to other experts for help determining the correct diagnosis.